"False"

 Personal communication

-Personal communication is information you receive through, for example, emails, phone calls, interviews and lectures.
-You must always get permission from the person in question before making a reference, and if anonymity has been promised, you must keep that promise.
+Personal communication refers to information obtained through, for example, emails, phone calls, interviews and lectures.
+You must always get permission from the individual before referencing their communication.
+If anonymity has been assured, it must be maintained.

-Sometimes personal communication is stated in a footnote on the page where you refer to it, in which case you should not include the reference in the reference list.
+Sometimes personal communication is noted in a footnote on the page where it is referenced, in which case it should not be included in the reference list.
 Check with your teacher/supervisor if you are unsure what applies to your course.

 Example - named person